 NAME AGE TITLE

-Mina Sooch 53 Director and President and Chief Executive Officer
+Mina Sooch 54 Director and President and Chief Executive Officer

-Cam Gallagher 51 Chairman of the Board
+Cam Gallagher 52 Chairman of the Board

-Sean Ainsworth 53 Director
+Sean Ainsworth 54 Director

-James Manuso 72 Director
+James Manuso 73 Director

-Richard Rodgers 54 Director
+Richard Rodgers 55 Director

-Susan Benton 56 Director
+Susan Benton 57 Director

-Jay Pepose 66 Director Nominee
+Jay Pepose 67 Director

 We believe each of the Board's nominees meets the qualifications, skills and expertise established by the Board for continuing service on the Board, including regarding areas that are critical to the Company's strategy and operations, and will continue to collectively serve in the best interests of the stockholders and the Company.
+The Board has re-nominated all current directors for re-election at the Annual Meeting.

-All directors are elected annually and will serve one-year terms until the 2022 annual meeting of stockholders or until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-The Board has affirmatively determined that each of the director nominees, except Ms. Sooch and Mr. Pepose, are independent under the applicable rules of the Nasdaq Capital Market ("Nasdaq").
+All directors are elected annually and will serve one-year terms until the 2023 annual meeting of stockholders or until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
+The Board has affirmatively determined Messrs.
+Gallagher, Ainsworth, Manuso and Rodgers, and Ms. Benton are independent under the applicable rules of the Nasdaq Capital Market ("Nasdaq").
+The Board has determined that Ms. Sooch, Mr. Pepose, and former director Mr. Meyer are not independent.